omaryup/Data_Analysis_Portfolio/README.md

 # "BRD 1947 - PRESENT (TABLEAU)"

-**The intention of this analysis is for investors to have a clear understanding of how the investment in debt securities has changed over time since 1947.**
+**The intention of this analysis is for investors to have a clear understanding of how the investment in debt securities has changed over time since 1947.
+The data source for this project was imported from an excel file with over 12k rows of data obtained from the World Bank Database.**

 ![tabpublic_wJaXu5dqS6](https://user-images.githubusercontent.com/23235947/141040871-0853367d-6592-47d8-88b5-22864f149b41.png)